Eurasian skylark: Threats

-In the UK, Eurasian skylark numbers have declined over the last 30 years, as determined by the Common Bird Census started in the early 1960s by the British Trust for Ornithology.
-As of 2017, were estimated to have declined across the UK by 4-10% over the last 10 years, and by 6-28% over the last 22-25 years.
+In the UK, Eurasian skylark numbers have declined since the 1970s, as determined by the Common Bird Census started in the early 1960s by the British Trust for Ornithology.
+As of 2017, they were estimated to have declined across the UK by 4-10% over the last 10 years, and by 6-28% over the last 22-25 years.
 The RSPB have shown that this large decline is mainly due to changes in farming practices and only partly due to pesticides.
 In the past cereals were planted in the spring, grown through the summer and harvested in the early autumn.
 Cereals are now planted in the autumn, grown through the winter and are harvested in the early summer.
 The winter grown fields are much too dense in summer for the Eurasian skylark to be able to walk and run between the wheat stems to find its food.

 A list of conservation interventions that could impact the species was published by the RSPB.
 English farmers are now encouraged and paid to maintain and create biodiversity for improving the habitat for Eurasian skylarks.
 Natural England's Environmental Stewardship Scheme offers 5 and 10-year grants for various beneficial options.
 For example, there is an option where the farmer can opt to grow a spring cereal instead of a winter one, and leave the stubble untreated with pesticide over the winter.
 The British Trust for Ornithology likens the stubbles to "giant bird tables" – providing spilt grain and weed seed to foraging birds.